 - ½ teaspoon sea salt

-Preheat oven to 350 degrees.
-Line two muffin tins with paper muffin liners.
-(You’ll need 18 liners total.)
+- Preheat your oven to 350° degrees.
+Line two muffin tins with paper muffin liners (you’ll need 18 liners total) or spray them lightly with oil.

-In a medium bowl, combine the peanut butter, yogurt, maple syrup, pumpkin, banana, orange juice and vanilla.
+- In a medium bowl, combine the peanut butter, apple sauce, maple syrup, pumpkin, banana, almond milk, and vanilla.

-In a large bowl mix together the brown rice flower, tapioca starch, potato starch, xantham gum, flax meal, baking powder, baking soda, sea salt and cinnamon.
+- In a large bowl mix together the brown rice flour, tapioca starch, potato starch, xantham gum, flax meal, cinnamon, baking powder, baking soda, and sea salt.

-Add the wet mixture to the dry mixture.
-Combine until just mixed – do not over mix.
-Gently fold in the walnuts or pecans
+- Add the wet mixture to the dry mixture.
+Combine until just mixed — do not over mix.
+Gently fold in the pecans.

-Bake for approximately 20 minutes, until a toothpick inserted into the center of a muffin comes out clean.
+- Bake for 20 to 25 minutes or until a toothpick inserted into the center of a muffin comes out clean.